TobikoData/sqlmesh/docs/guides/scheduling.md

 # Scheduling guide

-SQLMesh currently offers two ways of scheduling model evaluation:
+SQLMesh currently offers two ways of scheduling model execution:

 * Using the [built-in scheduler](#built-in-scheduler)
 * By [integrating with Airflow](#integrating-with-airflow)